defuse-protocol/docs/sdk/README.md

 # SDK

 {% hint style="danger" %}
 SDK is under heavy development and the API is highly unstable.
-Not recommended to be used, Consider 1Click SDK instead.
+It is not recommended for use.
+Consider the 1Click SDK instead.
 {% endhint %}

 ### High Level Architecture